aokaiz/architect0/pages/markdown.md

 ---

 ## To Pdf
-1. Use VSCode extension Markdown All in One, transfer to html
+1. (ctrl+shift+p)Use VSCode extension Markdown All in One, transfer to html
 1. Use Chrome to print to pdf

 ## Grammer